Successful implementation and management of a tool as powerful as HubSpot goes beyond the simple act of purchasing a subscription and plugging it in.

 - Who manages/will manage your marketing budget?

-- Who manages/will manage your sales? (see more below)
+- Who manages/will manage your sales pipeline & team? (see more below)

-Knowing these answers will allow you to craft workflows that align with your use of HubSpot, resulting in better and faster results.
+Knowing these answers will allow you to craft useful workflows in HubSpot, resulting in better and faster results.

 5. Define current & future sales operations.

-For example, most companies have two basic types of sales reps - hunters & farmers.
 Hunters are the cold calling, direct mailing, street beating types who aggressively seek out new business.
 Farmers, on the other hand, cultivate the closing and up-selling opportunities you have with existing leads.
-Both will be impacted by the implementation of HubSpot.
+Both types will be impacted by the implementation of HubSpot and its vast capabilities.

 - Who follows up/will follow up with web leads?